There is a 1 in 300 is the lifetime risk that you will develop ALS.

 (This post was written in June 2020 and is still relevant today.)

 Why is this 1 in 300 statistic is important?
 Keep reading.

 1. Public perception of ALS

 A solution to this failure to recognize ALS early on is by increasing awareness of the prevalence of ALS.
-The medical community can do this by utilizing the 1 in 300 statistic.
-This would, in theory, increase a doctor’s index of suspicion towards the disease.
+By doing so, ALS would not be a last resort diagnosis, but rather a potential candidate from the start.
+The medical community can do this by developing sophisticated diagnostic biomarkers, utilizing AI models to data mine initial symptoms from patient records, and/or utilizing the 1 in 300 statistic.
+Given a sophisticated biomarker is not yet widely utilized, and the AI has not yet been introduced by Big Pharma, MOFF is doing our part by advertising the 1 in 300 likelihood of developing ALS.
+This statistic, in theory, would increase a doctor’s index of suspicion towards the disease.
 Index of suspicion is defined as: “The level of suspicion that a disease or condition is the underlying diagnosis based on the available findings in a patient.”
-Just maybe, the 1 in 300 lifetime risk will allow a primary care physician to think that their patient’s hand weakness is not simply a weakness due to a localized sports injury, but maybe a more global issue with neurological underpinnings.
+Just maybe, the 1 in 300 lifetime risk will allow the PCP to think that their patient’s hand weakness is not simply a weakness due to a localized sports injury, but maybe a more global issue with neurological underpinnings.